leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     have H2 : P x, from sorry,
     show P y, from eq.subst H1 H2

-The rule ``eq.refl`` above takes ``x`` as an argument, because there is no hypothesis to infer it from.
-All the other rules take their premises as arguments.
+The rule ``eq.refl`` above assumes ``x`` as an argument, because there is no hypothesis to infer it from.
+All the other rules assume their premises as arguments.

-It is often the case, however, that Lean can figure out which instance of reflexivity you have in mind from the context, and there is an abbreviation, ``rfl``, which does not take any arguments.
+It is often the case, however, that Lean can figure out which instance of reflexivity you have in mind from the context, and there is an abbreviation, ``rfl``, which does not assume any arguments.
 Moreover, if you type ``open eq.ops``, there is additional convenient notation you can use for symmetry, transitivity, and substitution:

 .. code-block:: lean